 This Shadowbox clock is created from a cottonwood burl leftover from my Jet Engine Coffee Table Project, a Shou Sugi Ban finished frame, and a Copper Sheet from K&S Precision Metals that I added a Patina to using fire, water, and Borax.

 Special Thanks to K&S Precision Metals for Sponsoring this video. https://www.ksmetals.com/

 Here is a link to the Copper sheet I used

 and the Borax

 The Shou Sugi Ban Frame is made from white oak.
 I like how the grain of the white oak shows through the char left behind in the grain, and on the front edges, the ray fleck that is traditionally seen on quarter-sawn oak shows through beautifully.
-You can see this in the section of the video where I trim the second hand of the clock to fit.
+You can see this in the video section where I trim the clock’s second hand to fit.